peterlaursen/abf/README.txt

 converter e: d:\audiobooks\MyAudioBook.abf
 and press enter.
 2) A console window should now appear.
 When that window is gone, your book has been converted.
 To find it, simply browse to d:\audiobooks and look for the file with the .abf file extension.
+While the converter is converting, it shows what file it is currently converting out of the total number of files.

 That is all there is to it.
-If you need help, send me an email (or catch me on Messenger or Skype).
+If you need help, send me an email

 THE PLAYER: